Unchained Melody: Gareth Gates version

-English singer-songwriter Gareth Gates first performed "Unchained Melody" as a contestant in the quarter-final of the first series of the UK singing competition television show Pop Idol, which included Simon Cowell as one of the judges.
+English singer-songwriter Gareth Gates first performed "Unchained Melody" as a contestant in the quarter-finals of the first series of the UK singing competition television show Pop Idol, which included Simon Cowell as one of the judges.
 Gates reprised the song in the final as his personal choice, but the competition was won by Will Young.
-Gates was signed by Cowell, and as the runner-up, Gates released the song as his first single three weeks after the winner had released his single, the double A-sided "Anything Is Possible" / "Evergreen".
+Gates was signed by Cowell, and as the runner-up, Gates released the song as his first single three weeks after the winner had released his single, the double-A-sided "Anything Is Possible" / "Evergreen".
 Gates' cover of "Unchained Melody" was released together with his versions of the same two songs released by Young, which Gates had also performed in the final.

 Gates' version of "Unchained Melody" became one of the fastest-selling singles in the UK, selling around 328,000 copies in the first day of release.
 It reached number one on the UK Singles Chart in its first week of release with sales of 850,000 copies, and stayed at the top of the chart for four weeks.
-It became the second best-selling song in the UK in 2002, as well as that of the decade of 2000s, after the single by the winner Will Young.
-It has sold 1.35 million copies in the UK as of 2017.
+It became the second-best-selling song in the UK in 2002, as well as that of the decade of 2000s, after the single by the winner Will Young.
+It had sold 1.35 million copies in the UK as of 2017.